 Long Biography

-Alex Ho (b.1993) is a British-Chinese composer based in London whose music has been hailed for its "ingenious musical and theatrical dramaturgy" (Critics' Choice, Theater Krant Netherlands), "impressive balance of sonic embrace and intellectual poise" (Opera Today), and "coherent individual voice with a breadth of styles, genres and instrumental disciplines" (UK Critics' Circle).
+Alex Ho (b.1993) is a British-Chinese composer based in the UK whose music has been hailed for its "ingenious musical and theatrical dramaturgy" (Critics' Choice, Theater Krant Netherlands), "impressive balance of sonic embrace and intellectual poise" (Opera Today), and "coherent individual voice with a breadth of styles, genres and instrumental disciplines" (UK Critics' Circle).
 Alex's projects range from opera, orchestral, ensemble, vocal, choral, and solo works, to pieces for ensembles of Chinese and western instruments, to compositions for plastic bags, table-tennis players, and audience participation.
-Alex is Artist-in-Residence at Opéra Orchestre National Montpellier, Associate Composer at Oxford International Song Festival (formerly Oxford Lieder Festival), and co-director of Tangram who are Associate Artists at LSO St Luke's.
-He is supported by Glyndebourne Opera's three-year residency, Balancing the Score, and is recipient of the PRS Composers’ Fund 2022 and the RPS Drummond Fund 2023.
+Alex is a resident composer at Glyndebourne Opera through their Balancing the Score programme (2023-26) and co-director of Tangram who are Associate Artists at LSO St Luke's.
+He was formerly Artist-in-Residence at Opéra Orchestre National Montpellier (2021-24) and Associate Composer at Oxford International Song Festival (2022-23).
+Alex was a BBC Music Magazine Rising Star 2022 and recipient of the PRS Composers’ Fund 2022 and the RPS Drummond Fund 2023.

 Commission highlights include a double bass concerto for the London Philharmonic Orchestra (2022), a new orchestral piece to unveil the 2022/23 season at Opéra Orchestre National Montpellier, two chamber pieces for the London Symphony Orchestra (2019, 2020), a commission for erhu and orchestra from the Shanghai Philharmonic Orchestra (2016), vocal commissions from Het Concertgebouw (2023), the Royal Opera House (2022), and National Opera Studio (2020), a site-specific work for the Barbican Centre commissioned by Musicity (2019), a commission for traditional Chinese string quartet from the Silk String Quartet (2018/21), an open score piece for four instruments and audience participation commissioned and premiered by Tangram at LSO St Luke's (2020) and subsequently performed at Southbank Centre by London Sinfonietta, a miniature for solo double bass commissioned by BBC Radio 3 (2020) as part of their 'Postcards from Composers' series, and further particularly joyful commissions from Manchester Camerata (2022), Riot Ensemble (2021), Nevis Ensemble (2020), and National Youth Choirs of Great Britain (2021).